DJoska/EEE3099S/README.md

 # EEE3099S
-Repository for all EEE3099S Maze Solving Robot algorithms and code
+Repository for all code relating to the EEE3099S Maze Solving robot design project.